-Nasdaq Capital Market Symbol Our common stock is listed on Nasdaq under the symbol "CING."
+Nasdaq Capital Market Symbol

+Our common stock is listed on Nasdaq under the symbol "CING."
 We do not intend to apply to list the pre-funded warrants, Series A warrants or Series B warrants on any securities exchange or other nationally recognized trading system.
 Without an active trading market, the liquidity of the pre-funded warrants, Series A warrants and Series B warrants will be limited.

+Lock-up

-Lock-up All of our directors and executive officers have agreed, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 90 days after the closing of this offering.
+All of our directors and executive officers have agreed, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 90 days after the closing of this offering.
 See "Plan of Distribution" for more information.

-Placement Agent Warrants We have agreed to issue to the placement agent or its designees, warrants, or the placement agent warrants, to purchase up to 4.0% of the aggregate number of shares of common stock sold in this offering (including the shares of common stock issuable upon the exercise of the pre-funded Warrants) at an exercise price equal to 125% of the public offering price per share and accompanying warrants to be sold in this offering.
+Placement Agent Warrants

+We have agreed to issue to the placement agent or its designees, warrants, or the placement agent warrants, to purchase up to 8.0% of the aggregate number of shares of common stock sold in this offering (including the shares of common stock issuable upon the exercise of the pre-funded Warrants) at an exercise price equal to 125% of the public offering price per share and accompanying warrants to be sold in this offering.
 The placement agent warrants will be exercisable upon issuance and will expire five years from the commencement of sales under this offering.
 See "Plan of Distribution" for additional information.
-Risk Factors Investment in our securities involves a high degree of risk and could result in a loss of your entire investment.
-See "Risk Factors" beginning on page 7 of this prospectus for a discussion of the factors you should consider carefully before deciding to invest in our securities.